Quick Relief. Trusted Local Care.

 - You’re experiencing pain or sensitivity:

-A missing filling can expose the inner part of the tooth, which may cause discomfort when eating, brushing, or drinking hot or cold beverages. - The tooth feels rough or sharp:
+A missing filling may expose the inner part of the tooth, which can cause discomfort when eating, brushing, or drinking hot or cold beverages. - The tooth feels rough or sharp:

-The exposed area may have jagged edges that can irritate your tongue or cheek, increasing the risk of cuts or ulcers. - Food keeps getting stuck in the gap:
+The exposed area may irritate your tongue or cheek, increasing the risk of cuts or ulcers. - Food keeps getting stuck in the gap:

-Gaps left by a lost filling can collect food and bacteria, which may lead to decay or damage over time. - The tooth is used for chewing:
+Gaps left by a lost filling may collect food and bacteria, which may lead to decay or damage over time.

 - There’s no pain or sensitivity:

 Some people don’t feel symptoms straight away.
-Even if it’s not painful, it’s still important to have the tooth assessed to prevent further issues. - The tooth isn’t used for chewing:
+Even if it’s not painful, it’s still helpful to have the tooth assessed so any developing concerns can be identified early. - The tooth isn’t used for chewing:

-If the filling came from a front tooth or a small, non-load-bearing area, it may not require immediate treatment.
-Still, visiting a dentist promptly helps protect your oral health and prevent future complications.
+If the filling came from a front tooth or a small, non-load-bearing area, it may not require immediate treatment, although arranging a timely assessment can support ongoing oral health.

-If you’ve lost a filling in Bunbury or nearby suburbs, Eversmile Dental offers same-day emergency appointments when available.
+If you’ve lost a filling in Bunbury or nearby suburbs, Eversmile Dental offers same-day emergency appointments depending on clinical need and scheduling.

 Can I live with a broken filling or crown?

-You might be able to cope for a short time, but delaying care can lead to further problems.
-A broken filling or crown may leave parts of the tooth unprotected, increasing the chance of discomfort or damage.
+You might be able to cope for a short time, but delaying care may contribute to a higher chance of developing additional concerns.
+A broken filling or crown may leave parts of the tooth unprotected, which can increase the risk of discomfort or damage.

 Here’s why it’s important to follow up with your dentist: